icewind1991/files_markdown/README.md

 - You can get the app from the [Nextcloud app store](https://apps.nextcloud.com/apps/files_markdown) or download the latest release from [github](https://github.com/icewind1991/files_markdown/releases).

+If you're installing from git, you'll need to build the project by running `make` in the app directory.

 Development
 ---